agarciadom/epsilon-integration-mdenet-training/slides.md

 1. Specify the location of the model (also a file path)
 1. Decide if the specified location should be read when the model is loaded:
    * `true` iff model is an input to the current task
-1. Decide if the model should be saved back to the file when the model is disposed:
+1. Decide if the model should be saved back when the model is disposed:
    * `true` iff model is an output of the current task
 1. Trigger the load with `m.load()`
 1. Add it to the model repository of the module